+I never dreamed I would end up in an Amish community.
 I love how this holiday has evolved, right from the beginning it has been driven by our desire to connect with friends and family outside of Australia, and of course see the world!
 This led us to Frank and Marilyn, who we had met on a bike and barge trip in France three years ago, and their wonderfully relaxing home at Spirit Lake, Iowa.
 For the first few days I literally had no idea where we were.
 We arrived in Minneapolis, Minnesota, and quickly crossed into Iowa, leaving the big cities behind, through prairies planted with lush green corn as far as the eye could see.
 I had a very poor understanding of the geographical layout of the Midwest states, initially didn’t have a map, and with no internet connection, I was simply somewhere with complete faith that Marilyn and Frank would lead me to wherever I needed to be.

 After Steven’s accident we needed to change our activities from biking and boating to reading on the veranda and car trips around the area.
 Our first stop was Okoboji, where we visited Abbie Gardner’s cabin, the site of a violent confrontation between European Settlers and Native Americans in 1856.
 The brief video did an excellent job of placing the confrontation in a historical context and explaining both the European and Native American perspectives.
 Abbie’s family were all killed in front of her and 13 year old Abbie was captured but released about six months later.
 Remarkably Abbie returned to Okoboji as an adult, purchased the cabin and ran it as a tourist attraction, charging visitors to look inside.
 She also forgave the Native Americans for the massacre and developed a lifelong respect for their culture.
 Sounds like she was quite a woman.